gauravraj0510/My-Notes-Android/README.md

 # My Notes

-This app is built to practice Firebase implementation and also to learn storing data on cloud
+This app is built for practising Firebase implementation and also to learn storing data on cloud
 ## Features
  - Online sync and Real time updates
  - Data is saved on cloud hence no internal memory of the phone is used